ansible/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 Can I use SSH keys to authenticate to Windows hosts?
 ````````````````````````````````````````````````````
-SSH keys are not supported when using the WinRM or PSRP connection plugins.
+You cannot use SSH keys with the WinRM or PSRP connection plugins.
-These connection plugins support X509 certificates for authentication instead
+These connection plugins use X509 certificates for authentication instead
-of the SSH key pairs that SSH supports.
+of the SSH key pairs that SSH uses.

 The way X509 certificates are generated and mapped to a user is different
 from the SSH implementation; consult the :ref:`windows_winrm` documentation for
 more information.

-Ansible 2.8 has added experimental support for using the SSH connection plugin,
+Ansible 2.8 has added an experimental option to use the SSH connection plugin,
-which supports authentication with SSH keys, to connect to Windows servers.
+which uses SSH keys for authentication, for Windows servers.
 See :ref:`this question <windows_faq_ssh>`
 for more information.

 .. _windows_faq_winrm: